 If you take only some of the tests for a subject, without a valid reason, you will be graded 0 for the missed tests.
 If your final grade (weighted average) is below 1, you will be graded “NA” (for “not acquired”).
 In the case of an NA or of a final grade below 4, the missed attempt will count as a failure.

 If you are unable to take a test during the semester (or to submit a test within the imposed deadline in the case of a project, report, poster, etc.), you must get in touch with the teacher in charge of the subject before the test (or the due date when applicable) and provide him with a valid medical cerificate covering the date in question (or a copy of your child’s birth certificate or a direct relative’s death certificate) soon afterward.
 As much as possible, the teacher will then need to give you a chance to take the test at a later date during the same semester.
-Should that not be possible, you will need to register for that subject again and take the corresponding test the following academic year.
+Should that not be possible, you will need to register for that subject again and take the corresponding test the following academic year (if the evaluation of the subject has changed, you may be required to take all the tests rather than only the one you have missed).
 In such a case, you will be graded “M” (for “missed”) and the missed attempt will not count as a failure.

 If you are unable to take a test in the exam session, you must get in touch with the Student Services Desk before the test and provide a valid medical cerificate covering the date in question (or a copy of your child’s birth certificate or a direct relative’s death certificate) soon afterward.
 For oral exams, as much as possible, the teacher will then need to give you a chance to take the test during the same exam session and under the same conditions.
 For written exams, or should it not be possible to take an oral exam at a new date during the session, you will need to register for that subject again and take the corresponding test the following academic year.
 In such a case, you will be graded “M” (for “missed”) and the missed attempt will not count as a failure.